tomvit/rest-demo/README.md

 # REST DEMO
 REST demo is a simple application which aim is to demonstrate basic capabilities of REST as well as client-side Javascript programming when accessing REST API.
 The application is being used throughout the Middleware and Web Services and Web 2.0 courses at the Czech Technical University in Prague.

-# Technologies
 The application is implemented in Java Spring Boot, defines a simple in-memory dataset and a REST model in Java, and uses Semantic UI and Angular JS for user interaction.
-In order to demonstrate a third-party Web API access from Spring Boot, it uses OpenWeather API to retrieve a temperature
+In order to demonstrate a third-party Web API access from Spring Boot, it uses OpenWeather API to retrieve a temperature for a given city.

 # Running